Running very large reports

 In some cases, you may have reason to generate a report with more that 10,000 rows.
 For example, exporting a print log CSV report over a large date range.
 In this case, the max rows setting can be increased (either temporarily or permanently).

-• Increase the value to something higher.
+Increase the value to something higher.
 In general, this is the number of rows that will appear in your report.
-So if you want a 15,000 row report, enter 15000 or more.
+So if you want a 15,000 row report, set the value to 15000 or more.
+Then run your report again and confirm that all the data is now being shown correctly.